Joon-Klaps/viralrecon/docs/usage.md

 To obtain codon frequency information, `nf-core/viralrecon` integrates a modified version of [**codfreq**](https://github.com/hivdb/codfreq/) tool.

-The modified cersion of codfreq produces a codon frequency table in the _CodFreq_ format, which contains seven columns:
+The modified version of codfreq produces a codon frequency table in the _CodFreq_ format, which contains seven columns:

 | Column                | Description                                                         |
 | :-------------------- | :------------------------------------------------------------------ |